 For some types of bowel surgery, you may need to follow a special diet or take some medicine, called a laxative.
 This is to empty your bowels before your surgery.
 For example, you may need to take a laxative for a few days before the operation.
 You will also be asked to not eat or drink for a few hours before the operation.
 Your doctor or nurse will advise you about this.

 Before the operation, you will usually be given antibiotics to prevent infection.
 You may have them as an injection or tablets.

 You will meet a member of the surgical team to discuss the operation.
 If you are going to have a stoma after the operation, you will also meet a stoma care nurse who will explain what is involved.

 This is a good time to share any questions or concerns you have about the operation.
-If you think you may need help when you go home after surgery, for example because you live alone or care for someone else, tell your nurse as soon as possible.
-It will help them to make arrangements in plenty of time.
+If you live alone, or care for someone else, you may need help when you go home after surgery.
+Tell a nurse as soon as possible so they can help to make arrangements for you.

 Some hospitals follow an enhanced recovery programme, which aims to reduce the time you spend in hospital and speed up your recovery.
 You will also be more involved in your own care.
 For example, you will be given information about diet and exercise before surgery.
 You may also be given nutritional supplement drinks.